Licensing and Guidelines

 Using HD Voice logo

-The HD Voice logo is a universally recognised symbols that identifies HD voice-enabled services and devices, across both mobile and fixed networks, including:
+The HD Voice logo is a universally recognised symbol that identifies HD voice-enabled services and devices, across both mobile and fixed networks, including:

 - Mobile networks and/or terminals with GSM/UMTS;